Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Pagination.md

             if (_pagination.SelectedIndex < _pagination.IndicatorCount - 1)
             {
                 _pagination.SelectedIndex = _pagination.SelectedIndex + 1;
-                // Add some additional actions associated with the 'Right' key }
+                // Add some additional actions associated with the Right key }
         }
     }